 Prepare for mindful eating:

 It starts at the grocery store.
 Do you prepare a thought-out list or do you wander up and down the aisles, mindlessly adding in whatever you see?
-While it might take some extra time, plan out your list with intention for the food you will purchase.
+While it might take some extra time, plan out your list with the intention for the food you will purchase.
 When you are at the store, really consider the nutritional value of everything you place in your cart.
 Reflect on the food and how it will enhance your life.

 If you often find yourself cleaning your plate even when you are full or taking more than you feel hungry for, consider using smaller salad plates and bowls rather than larger dinner plates.
 You can even use smaller cutlery to help slow down your eating.
 Try not to leave serving bowls in front of you as you eat; keep those extra helpings out of sight.